 When a pharmaceutical company releases a new drug, the US Food and Drug Administration allows that company to have a patent on the drug for several years.
 As the patent expires other pharmaceutical companies are allowed to copy the drug and sell generic versions of it.
 Generic versions are less expensive than brand names for two reasons.
 The manufacturers of generics do not shoulder the research and development costs and can therefore sell the drugs at a lower price and the increased competition further drives the cost down.

 There is an ongoing and sometimes heated debate whether generic drugs are of lower quality.
 The final decision whether to use a brand name or generic drug should be up to the individual and their doctor.
 However, two things are certain.
 Generic drugs are pharmacologically the same as their brand name equivalents and generic drugs are considerably less expensive for the consumer.

 The use of a mail order or online pharmacy can provide modest saving over a retail pharmacy.
 Often the cost of the medication is the same but the insurance company allows an individual to receive a greater quantity of their medication if they use a mail order pharmacy.
 For example, an individual might have a $20 co-pay for a 30 day supply of a medication filled at a retail pharmacy.
 They may be able to receive a 90 day supply by using a mail order pharmacy for the same $20 co-pay.

-More than costs saving is the convenience of mail order pharmacies.
+As value as the costs saving of mail order is the convenience.
 Aside from not having to travel to the pharmacy, most mail order pharmacies will call the individual to remind them when it is time to refill a prescription or when a new prescription is required.